ASSOCIATION KATSUGEN KAI AMSTERDAM

 Katsugen Undo: €25,00

-Regular Katsugen Undo practice is only possible after attending a workshop in one of the dojos of the Itsuo Tsuda School.
+Regular Katsugen Undo practice is only possible after attending a workshop given by Régis Soavi Sensei, or by an experienced practitioner from the Itsuo Studa School designated by Régis Soavi.

 Aikido + Katsugen Undo: €50,00